twinfer/factstoredb/README.md

 *   **`args`**: A `BLOB` column storing the atom's arguments as a binary JSON array (`JSONB`).
 This is more efficient for storage and querying than text-based JSON.
 *   **`WITHOUT ROWID`**: This SQLite optimization makes the table an "index-organized table."
 The `atom_hash` primary key *is* the table, eliminating a layer of indirection and reducing storage space and lookup time.

+This schema design is portable and works efficiently on both SQLite and PostgreSQL.
 ## Usage

 Here is a basic example of how to create and use the `DBFactStore`.